hyperledger/fabric/docs/source/private_data_tutorial.rst

-All of the data that is created by the asset transfer private data sample smart contract is stored in private data.
+All of the data that is created by the asset transfer private data sample smart contract is stored in PDC.
 The smart contract uses the Fabric chaincode API to read and write private data to private data collections using the ``GetPrivateData()`` and ``PutPrivateData()`` functions.
 You can find more information about those functions `here <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub>`_.
+This private data is stored in private state db on the peer (separate from public state db), and is disseminated between authorized peers via gossip protocol.

 The following diagram illustrates the private data model used by the private data sample.
 Note that Org3 is only shown in the diagram to illustrate that if